Stibius/TiledShading/README.md

 - can load 3D scenes from files and display them
 - can populate the scene with large amount of randomized lights
 - implemented rendering techniques:
-  - Forward shading
+  - Forward Shading
-  - Deferred shading
+  - Deferred Shading
-  - Tiled deferred shading (uses compute shaders)
+  - Tiled Deferred Shading (uses compute shaders)
 - can visualize the G-Buffer and the tiles
 - Orbit and Freelook camera